ZMcGroarty/Academic-Advising/pages/home.md

 You will receive a confirmation email with the details of your appointment.

 ### Calling the Advising Center
 You may call us at [215-204-7971](tel:2152047971) to schedule an academic advising appointment on the day you would like to meet with an academic advisor.
+Ambler campus students can call [267-468-8200](tel:2674688200) to make an appointment.
+Visit the Ambler Campus [website](https://ambler.temple.edu/academics/advising-and-support/current-students) for more details.

 ### Stop by the Advising Center
 You may come in to see us to schedule an academic advising appointment on the day you would like to meet with an academic advisor.